José María de Torrijos y Uriarte: The pronouncement of 1831

-In May of 1830 Torrijos presented his plan for the insurrection consisting in the penetration "in circumference" in the Peninsula to attack the center, Madrid, from several points, which would begin the "break", that is to say, the entrance in Spain of the conspirators in London led by himself would be the signal for the uprising.
-On July 16, 1830, the Board of London was dissolved.
-Appointed on an interim basis until the nation was "freely assembled" an Executive Commission of the uprising was created led by Torrijos himself, as the chief military officer, and by Manuel Flores Calderón, former president of the Cortes del Trienio Liberal as a civil authority.
+In May 1830 Torrijos presented his plan for the insurrection, consisting penetration "in circumference" into the Peninsula to attack the centre, Madrid, from several points.
+This would begin the "break", that is to say, the entry into Spain of the conspirators in London led by himself would be the signal for the uprising.
+On 16 July 1830, the London board was dissolved.
+An Executive Commission of the uprising was created, appointed on an interim basis until the nation was "freely assembled", led by Torrijos himself, as the chief military officer, and by Manuel Flores Calderón, former president of the Cortes del Trienio Liberal as the civil authority.
 Torrijos and his followers arrived in Gibraltar at the beginning of September via Paris and Marseilles.
-In Gibraltar they remained for a whole year until the end of November 1831, and from there Torrijos promoted several insurrectional conquests in February and March 1831, which were answered by a brutal repression of the absolutist government of Ferdinand VII, whose most famous victim was Mariana Pineda, executed in Granada the 26 of May of that year.
+In Gibraltar they remained for a whole year until the end of November 1831, and from there Torrijos promoted several insurrectional conquests in February and March 1831, which were answered by a brutal repression by the absolutist government of Ferdinand VII, whose most famous victim was Mariana Pineda, who was executed in Granada on 26 May 1831.